-8.28.3 Programs to Address Special Housing Needs Program Evaluation
+8.3 Program Evaluation

 The following section reviews and evaluates the City's progress in implementing programs from the previous planning period.
-As part of analyzing prior programs, sState housing element law requires that local governments review the cumulative effectiveness of the housing element goals, policies, and related actions to meet the community's special housing needs (Government Code Section 65588).
+As part of analyzing prior programs, state housing element law requires that local governments review the cumulative effectiveness of the housing element goals, policies, and related actions to meet the community's special housing needs (Government Code Section 65588).
 Table 8-2 summarizes progress on the implementation programs from the previous Housing element, including programs to address special needs populations summarized below.
-As shown in Table 8-2, the 2015-2023 Housing Element included programs addressing reasonable accommodations for persons with disabilities and affordable housing, including Programs 6, 7, 9, 11, and 13 through 20.he City is working on improving and maintaining its building codes to meet accessibility requirements as well as advancing the creation of affordable housing.
-The City has provided subsidies to affordable housing developments, including a 75-unit permanent supportive housing development (Butterfly Gardens) constructed in 2022, as well as construction of new single-family homes by Habitat for Humanity for low-income households, including veteran households.
-Fair Housing printed materials are available in both English and Spanish to increase accessibility.